Holybro Kakute F7 and KAKUTE F7 AIO¶

 - SERIAL5 -> UART7

-The SERIAL5 port (UART7) is for ESC telemetry, and has a R7 pad on each of the four corners of the KakuteF7 AIO board.
+The SERIAL5 port (UART7) is normally for ESC telemetry, and has an R7 pad on each of the four corners of the KakuteF7 AIO board.

 Servo Output Mapping¶